whatbirdisthat/coffeething/README.md

 is grey - **but** when I debug the project little js files are booted up for me.

+So ok, we can't set breakpoints.
+Bit of a dealbreaker.

 What WebStorm will do now:
 --------------------------
 So now all the `literate` bits look good, but the actual coffeescript